Canning Ketchup

 Check the seals.
 Press down in the middle of the lid.
 If it flexes up or down, the jar is not sealed and should be refrigerated and used first.

-Then remove the bands.
-Gently pick the jar up by the lid to further check the seal.
+Then, remove the bands.
+Gently pick up the jar by the lid to check the seal further.
 Again, if it is not sealed, use it first.

 Label jars with contents and the date.
-Store in a cool, dark space.
+Store in a cool, dark place for at least a year.
+Avoid areas with large temperature fluctuations.

+The National Center for Home Food Preservation and the National Institute of Food and Agriculture.
 All of the recipes on this site are based on one or both of these trusted sources.
-We just do a more thorough job showing you how to do it, step by step.
+We just do a more thorough job showing you how to do it, step-by-step.

 New to canning?
 Start with our comprehensive article on “How to Can Everything“.
 It will walk you through all of the dos and don’ts related to canning.

-Uses for ketchup
+Uses for Ketchup

 - Topping for hamburgers and hot dogs: Ketchup is a classic topping for grilled burgers and hot dogs and adds a sweet and tangy flavor.